Lazy Luddite Log

 Media Diet

 Diet refers simply to the totality of what one consumes.
 However it also has connotations of consciously curating that consumption.
-I aspire to moderation in all things for both food and media.
+I aspire to moderation in both food and media.
 It can be difficult.

 By media I refer to a whole host of content and methods of delivery.
 Most of them are now electronic in nature even if they emulate older forms.
 Much of my discussion will refer to things delivered online.
 One thing I try to do is keep distinct kinds of content separate.
 Such an act may be artifical but deliberate schemas are among the greatest of human tools.
 Information, news, analysis, opinion, advertising and entertainment should all be distinct things.
 Such distinction is harder to come by these days but still can be found if one is selective.